A numerical approach to particle creation in accelerating toy models: Conclusions and future prospects

 \section{Conclusions and future prospects}

 In this paper we investigated the phenomenon of particle creation through the numerical evolution of scalar field modes from $\scri^-$ to $\scri^+$, obeying the massless KG equation on a fixed Minkowski background and subject to effective, time-dependent potentials.
 Providing given data through $\scri^-$ and extracting the evolved signal at $\scri^+$ was made possible by the use of hyperbolidal slices in the numerical evolution --- spacelike hypersurfaces that asymptotically reach null infinity.
-The effect of dynamics is studied through the implementation of a spherically symmetric potential $V(t,r)$, which is made oscillatory in its amplitude $V_0=V_0(t)$ or location $r_0=r_0(t)$.
-To check our results, we also propagated the scalar field modes with vanishing and static potentials, for which particle creation is not expected.
-The analysis was performed through the computation of the Bogoliubov coefficients $\alpha_{w_0,w'}$ and $\beta_{w_0,w'}$ for several values of the initial frequency $\omega_0$.
-The center-changing potential constitutes the most challenging scenario, as the signal builds up inside the potential and takes a long time to leak out, requiring significantly longer simulations.
+The effect of \adr{a dynamical background on the field modes of the quantum field} is studied through the implementation of a spherically symmetric \adr{effective} potential $V(t,r)$, which is made oscillatory in its amplitude $V_0=V_0(t)$ or location $r_0=r_0(t)$.
+To {verify the reliability of our numerical} results, we also propagated the scalar field modes with vanishing and static potentials, for which particle creation is not expected.
+The analysis was performed through the computation of the Bogoliubov coefficients $\alpha_{\omega_0,\omega'}$ and $\beta_{\omega_0,\omega'}$ for several values of the initial frequency $\omega_0$.
+The shaking potential barrier constitutes the most challenging scenario, as the signal builds up inside the potential and takes a long time to leak out, requiring significantly longer simulations.

-The results obtained on particle creation were in line with the expectations.
-The $\alpha$ spectra for the stationary scenarios --- no potential and static potential --- exhibit only a single peak around the initial frequency of the signal, although slightly deviated.
-Their $\beta$ spectra, even though not exactly zero, are two orders of magnitude below the $\alpha$ coefficients.
-Their non-zero values are most likely due to numerical and normalization errors and effects.
-This became apparent when comparing the spectra for the dynamical scenarios --- Amplitude and Center-Changing Potentials --- whose normalized $\alpha$ and $\beta$ spectra reveal new modes of equivalent order of magnitude.
-Furthermore, we were able to ensure that the results are reliable by confirming, on each case, that the condition $\int dw'(\alpha_{w_0,w'}^2-\beta_{w_0,w'}^2)=1$ holds, with only slight deviations due to numerics.
+The results obtained on particle creation were in line with the {theoretical} expectations.
+The $\alpha_{\omega\omega'}$ spectra for the stationary scenarios --- vanishing and static potentials --- exhibit only a single peak around the initial frequency of the signal, although slightly deviated.
+Their $\beta_{\omega\omega'}$ spectra, even though not {identically} zero, are two orders of magnitude below the $\alpha_{\omega\omega'}$ coefficients.
+The resulting non-zero values are most likely due to numerical and normalization errors and related effects.
+This became apparent when comparing the spectra for the dynamical scenarios --- pulsating and shaking potentials --- whose normalized $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ spectra reveal new modes of equivalent order of magnitude.
+Furthermore, we were able to ensure that the results are reliable by confirming, on each case, that the condition $\int d\omega'(|\alpha_{\omega_0,\omega'}|^2-|\beta_{\omega_0,\omega'}|^2)=1$ holds, with only slight deviations due to numerics.